pulumi/pulumi-hugo/themes/default/content/_index.md

   cta_text: Try Pulumi Cloud

 code_faster:
-  title: Code faster.
+  title: Code and ship faster
   description: |
-    Author infrastructure code efficiently using programming languages you know and love.

-    Write statements to succinctly express infrastructure from your IDE with autocomplete, type checking, and documentation.
+    Author infrastructure code using programming languages you know and love.
+Write statements to define infrastructure using your IDE with autocomplete, type checking, and documentation.

-    Get instant feedback using standard linters and unit tests.
+    Test your code with unit tests and deliver it through CI/CD pipelines to validate and deploy.

 ai:
-  title: Boost productivity with AI.
+  title: Boost productivity with AI
   description: |
-    Want help writing IaC?
+    Want help writing infrastructure code?
 Use Pulumi AI to generate code for your desired infrastructure – all through natural language commands.

     Ask Pulumi AI to iterate on your code to make changes and add new resources.

-ship_faster:
-  title: Ship faster.
+embed:
+  title: Embed IaC anywhere
   description: |
-    Use software engineering best practices and tools to rapidly test and deploy infrastructure, just like your application code.

-    Deliver infrastructure code through your CI/CD pipeline using Pulumi’s integrations and validate code with built-in testing and policies.

-more_with_less:
-  title: Do more with less.
-  description: |
-    Program workflows that automate infrastructure provisioning, configuration, and deletion with Automation API.
+    With Automation API, embed Pulumi in your applications to power custom cloud infrastructure automation.
+No CLI - just code so you can manage 10x more resources.

     Package cloud architectures into reusable libraries that reduce complex infrastructure down to a few lines of code.

-one_place:
-  title: Gain multi-cloud vision.
+search:
+  title: Search every cloud
   description: |
     View and search for deployed resources across all your cloud providers – presented in a human-readable way.

     Export your data to gain insights into your infrastructure with your existing analytics tools.

 customer_logos:
-  title: You’ll be in good company.
+  title: You’ll be in good company
   logos:
     - name: mercedes-benz
       link: /case-studies/mercedes-benz